sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 - Independent of the database
 - Independent of any external agency

+The most important rule of the architecture is the _Dependency Rule_:

-> _Dependency Rule:_ Source code dependencies must point only inward, toward higher-level policies.
+> Source code dependencies must point only inward, toward higher-level policies.

-"The name of something declared in an outer circle must not be mentioned by the code in an inner circle."
+Code in an inner circle must not reference by name code in an outer circle

 - __Entities__: "encapsulate enterprise-wide Critical Business Rules"
 - __Use Cases__: "contain application-specific business rules; orchestrate the flow of data to and from the entities, and direct those entities to use their Critical Business Rules to achieve the goals of the use case."
 - __Interface Adapters__: "convert data from the format most convenient for the use cases and entities, to the format most convenient for some external agency such as the database or the web."
-- __Frameworks and Drivders__: "frameworks and tools such as the database and the web framework." "where all the details go"
+- __Frameworks and Drivers__: "frameworks and tools such as the database and the web framework."
+This circle is "where all the details go."

 You may need more than four circles, but the Dependency Rule always applies.